 |Type of Fund||Number of Super Funds|

-*The Total in the table excludes eligible rollover funds, Retirement Savings Accounts, approved deposit funds (ADFs), pooled superannuation trusts and exempt schemes.
+*The Total in the table includes eligible rollover funds, but excludes Retirement Savings Accounts, single-member approved deposit funds (ADFs), pooled superannuation trusts and exempt schemes.

-Source: December 2016 statistics extracted from Statistics, Quarterly Superannuation Performance, December 2016 (issued 21 February 2017).
-June 2015 statistics extracted from Statistics, Quarterly Superannuation Performance, December 2015 (issued 23 February 2016).
+Source: March 2018 statistics extracted from Statistics, Quarterly Superannuation Performance, May 2018 (issued 29 May 2018).
+June 2017 statistics extracted from same document.
+June 2016 statistics extracted from Statistics, Quarterly Superannuation Performance, June 2017 (issued 22 August 2017).
+June 2016 statistics extracted from same document.
 June 2014 statistics extracted from Statistics, Quarterly Superannuation Performance, June 2015 (issued 20 August 2015), Australian Prudential Regulation Authority.
 Earlier years sourced from previous APRA reports.

 Can I choose any type of super fund?

-Unless you’re already a member of a company fund (although some company super funds permit relatives of employees to become members) or, you’re already a member of a public sector fund, an individual can generally only choose from three types of super funds:
+Unless you’re already a member of a company fund (although some company super funds permit relatives of employees to become members) or, you’re already a member of a public sector fund (although some will permit relatives of employees to join), an individual can generally only choose from three types of super funds:

 - Industry funds